How to Contact ICW

 Every year, a quarter of a million children come into foster care in this country.
 Many of them will be placed in group homes or other group residential settings because there are simply not enough foster families to care for all of the children.
 In the state of Oklahoma, 65% of native children are in non-ICWA-compliant homes.

 Foster parents play a critical role in helping children heal.
 They show children stability and teach them life lessons that last a lifetime and potentially impact future generations.
 Miami Tribe ICW is looking for individuals that are compassionate, understanding, and committed to playing a key role in children’s lives.
-Every child deserved a family and the opportunity to preserve their culture in an ICWA-compliant home.
+Every child deserves a family and the opportunity to preserve their culture in an ICWA-compliant home.

 If you are interested in becoming a foster parent or have questions, please call the MTOK ICW Department at (918) 541-1300